bondy-io/bondy/doc/guides/configuration/listeners.md

 A comma separated, priority ordered list of the HTTP protocol versions the listener offers; the default is `2, 1.1`.
-On a TLS listener the order is the server's ALPN preference, and a client that sends no ALPN is served the first listed version.
+On a TLS listener the order is the server's ALPN preference; HTTP/2 is served only to a client that negotiates `h2` via ALPN (RFC 7540 requires that), so a client that negotiates `http/1.1` or sends no ALPN is served HTTP/1.1 whenever `1.1` is listed.
 On a plaintext listener, listing `2` enables the HTTP/2 prior-knowledge and Upgrade paths.
 Set `1.1` alone to switch HTTP/2 off for a listener.

 SSE and long-poll behave identically on both versions: a held stream's lifetime is governed by the listener's **connection** idle timeout, which a